Saratoga News: Ownership and history

 In 2005, Knight Ridder purchased the Saratoga News as part of its acquisition of the Silicon Valley Community Newspapers.
 In 2006, Knight Ridder was purchased by McClatchy Co., which immediately sold SVCN and the San Jose Mercury News to MediaNews Group.
 MediaNews Group is now known as Digital First Media.
 Silicon Valley Community Newspapers and the Saratoga News are published as part of the San Jose Mercury News.
 As part of its merger with San Jose Mercury News, Saratoga News is offered as part of a subscription model, rather than as a free weekly paper.

 The paper is currently published by the Bay Area News Group, which is owned by Digital First Media.

-Awards

-In 2005, Lisa Toth from the Saratoga News won 2nd place for Continuing Coverage from the San Francisco Peninsula Press Club.

-In 2011, Dick Sparrer took 1st place for Sports Game Story from the San Francisco Peninsula Press Club.

-In 2010, the Saratoga News won 12 awards from the San Francisco Peninsula Press Club and 5 awards from the California Teachers Association for education-related coverage.

-In 2009, the Saratoga News took 1st place in General Excellence from the San Francisco Peninsula Press Club.
-Marianne L. Hamilton also won 3rd place for Business Story.

-In 2008, Marianne L. Hamilton won 1st place for Feature Story of Light Nature, 1st place for Specialty Story, and 3rd place for Feature Story of Serious Nature from the San Francisco Peninsula Press Club.
-Dick Sparrer took 1st place for Sports Game Story at that same awards ceremony.